 Free subdomains usually don’t allow you to have access to .htaccess files – which is where you need to place the 301 redirect command for the search engines.

-This means you’re putting a LOT of trust into forever being happy with your subdomain provider.
+Building a site that you won’t be able to move without starting over means you’re putting a lot of trust into forever being happy with your subdomain provider.

 They could shut down